bradym05/VoldexCodeTest-Repository/README.md

 -Plays sound and pressed animation.<br />
 -Tweens color of pad and beams to red if purchase fails.<br />
 -Sinks pad into ground and emits coin particles if purchase succeeds.<br />
+-Beams shoot upwards and fade out if purchase succeeds.<br />
 -Plays purchase sound from pad.<br />

 -Listens to ChildAdded in tycoon buildings folder.<br />